themitosan/R3ditor/README.md

 ## Important
 Any changes you make will automatically apply to your files.
-If you want to recover your save, open the "backup" folder and select the file you want to recover. <br>
+If you want to recover your save, open the "backup" folder and select the file you want to recover. <br><br>
 You can restore your RDT by using the "Restore Last Backup" button on "BIO3 RDT Editor".

 ### Third-Party software used on this project